 While most people will think of the main four networks - EE, O2, Vodafone and Three - there is actually loads of networks to choose from, all with their own benefits.

-Which network is best for you will depend on a number of factors.
+Which network is best for your next mobile phone deals will depend on a number of factors.
 Do you want something fast?
 A network with good 5G?
 Or maybe you just want the cheapest option, even if that means signing on for longer.

 Read more: What's the best network?